samoilovartem/seat-split/README.md

 All tests are tagged by its own category to be able to run them separately.
 For example this command will run all tests tagged as "users":\
 `python manage.py test --tag=users`

-Also, there are "positive" and "negative" tests.
-Positive tests are performed in order to check whether our service does exactly what it is expected to do.

-The purpose of negative tests is to ensure that our service does not crash and remains stable with invalid data inputs.

-We can also run "positive" or "negative" tests using tags in command:\
-`python manage.py test --tag=positive`

 In order to speed up all tests we can use threads:\
 `python manage.py test --parallel`